`Black America’s attorney general’ seems to be everywhere

 And he’s stood with Black farmers taking on an agribusiness giant, and families exposed to lead-contaminated water in Flint, Michigan.

 “He’s a real believer in what he’s doing.
 He has taken the attacks.
-He has taken the cases that others wouldn’t take,” Sharpton said, adding, “People can go to him.
-The reason I trust him is because he has never misled me.
-Good or bad, he’ll tell me the truth about a client.”
+He has taken the cases that others wouldn’t take,” Sharpton said, adding, “People can go to him.”

 “If ever there was a time for police to be on their best behavior, if ever there was a time for them to use the greatest standard of care, if ever there was a time for them to de-escalate, it was during this trial, which I believe was one of the most consequential police (and) civil rights cases in our history,” Crump told The Associated Press.

 After Wright’s funeral, he was back in Florida to call for a federal investigation of a deputy who fatally shot two Black teenagers.
-And he began this past week demanding that police in North Carolina be more transparent after deputies fatally shot a Black man outside of his house.
+And he began last week demanding that police in North Carolina be more transparent after deputies fatally shot a Black man outside of his house.

 Critics see him as an opportunist who never fails to show up amid another tragedy.
-But those who know Crump say he’s been fighting for fairness long before his name was in headlines.
+But those who know Crump say he’s been fighting for fairness long before he drew headlines.

 Crump, 51, is a tireless worker who mixes Southern charm, a talent for attracting media attention to his cases and a firm belief that racism afflicts the nation, and the courts are the place to take it on.

 He has an uncanny way of making his clients feel like kin, they say.

 “He has never missed a Thanksgiving to check in on me, he calls on Christmas,” said Allisa Findley, who first met Crump three days after her brother, Botham Jean, was fatally shot in his apartment by a white Dallas police officer who mistook the Black man’s apartment for her own.